Avarel/ert-concierge/PAYLOAD.md

 * `4004` AUTH_FAILED: authorization failed due to timeout.
 * `4005` DUPLICATE_AUTH: namespace conflict in the concierge (pick another `name`!).

 Successful identification will result in a `HELLO` payload being sent to the client, along with a UUID that acts as the [file server](./FILESYSTEM.md) key.

+Clients can use `MESSAGE` payloads to send data to specific targets or entire groups.
+If a message is sent to a group, then it will be broadcasted to every client subscribed to the group.

+The group must first be created using `CREATE_GROUP` before anyone can subscribe to it.
+The client that created the group is the only client that can delete the group with `DELETE_GROUP`.
+The group will also be automatically deleted if the owning client leaves the concierge.

 ## Identify
 **This payload must be the first payload sent within 5 seconds of establishing the socket connection**, else the connection will be dropped.
 When the concierge receives this payload, it will check that the `name` does not conflict with the current namespace.
 If everything goes well, a `HELLO` payload will be sent to the client.

 ### Structure
 ```typescript
 {